czhang03/unicode-math-vscode/README.md

 - [ ] push a warning when commit failed with prefix.
 - [ ] custom symbols.
-- [ ] detect custom prefix has overlap
+- [ ] detect custom prefix/symbol has overlap.
+- [ ] detect testing environment and raise error for code that should not be reachable.
 - [ ] reverse search prefix or latex command.
 - [ ] automated CI documentation.
 - [ ] automatically pull character from upstream.